 - Then mix in the pecans and white chocolate chips, reserving about a a quarter of them

-- Spoon blobs of the mixture onto your lined baking trays, you can shape them with your hands for a neater finish.
+- Spoon blobs of the mixture onto your lined baking trays, or you can shape them with your hands into balls for a neater finish.
 Leave space between the cookies as they will spread

-- Push the reserved pecans and white chocolate chips in the tops of the cookie dough blobs
+- Push the reserved pecans and white chocolate chips in the tops of the cookie dough balls

-- Bake the cookies for 12-14 minutes until they are golden brown, leave them on the tray for at least 5 minutes before carefully removing and placing on racks to cool fully
+- Bake the cookies for 12-14 minutes until they are golden brown around the edges, leave them on the tray for at least 5 minutes before carefully removing and placing on racks to cool fully

 - Once the cookies are fully cool, mix the decoration ingredients together.
 Add the water slowly as you may not need it all.
 I like to put the icing into a small piping bag to control the drizzle, or you can use a fork and flick it over the cookies

 - Store in an airtight container and eat within 3 days.
-They can also be frozen without the decoration
+They can also be frozen for up to 3 months